Decoding the secrets of the Trump banquet seating plan

 After a glitzy state dinner saw unlikely political players, tech tycoons and sports stars rub shoulders, Sean O'Grady decodes the masterstrokes and the mischief behind the palace’s big night in

-By all accounts the “dignified” phase of the Trump visit passed well, any possible frictions between the disparate participants dissolved away in the warm sandstone balm of Windsor Castle - “the ultimate”, as Donald Trump put it.
+By all accounts, the “dignified” phase of the president’s visit passed well; any possible frictions between the disparate participants dissolved away in the warm sandstone balm of Windsor Castle – “the ultimate”, as Donald Trump put it.

 Everyone at the 52-yard long table for the state banquet behaved themselves, so far as we know.
-Aside from graceful speeches rich in historically and culturally references delivered (but not necessarily written by) President Trump and the King, whatever was said by the guests during the evenings drinks and dinner remains confidential.
+Aside from graceful speeches rich in historical and cultural references delivered (but not necessarily written by) President Trump and the King, whatever was said by the guests during the evening's drinks and dinner remains confidential.

 Melania and Camilla seemed to have been having a whale of a time, their shared experience of dealing with irascible, demanding, spoiled blokes born in the late 1940s, and who they respectively married within a couple of months in 2005, giving them more in common than might at first be assumed.
 Tips were no doubt exchanged about massaging fragile egos.
-Other placings were equally thoughtful: Susie Wiles, White House, chief of staff and one the few people Trump listens to, was left to engage with Sir Clive Alderton, private secretary to the King, no doubt to keep the backstairs channels between the two heads of state fully open.
-The chancellor of the exchequer, Rachel Reeves, was also able personally to thank Ruth Porat, President of Alphabet and Google for the £5bn investment in the UK.
-A few glasses of Pol Roger Extra Cuvée de Réserve (1998), and a fine 1912 cognac seems the least the British could do in return for such largesse.
+Other placings were equally thoughtful: Susie Wiles, White House, chief of staff and one of the few people Trump listens to, was left to engage with Clive Alderton, private secretary to the King, no doubt to keep the backstairs channels between the two heads of state fully open.
+The chancellor of the Exchequer, Rachel Reeves, was also able to personally thank Ruth Porat, president of Alphabet and Google, for the £5bn investment in the UK.
+A few glasses of Pol Roger extra cuvée de réserve (1998), and a fine 1912 cognac seem the least the British could do in return for such largesse.

-Very surprisingly, Rupert Murdoch was invited along, despite Trump suing one of Rupe’s titles, the Wall Street Journal, Dr Evil-style, for ten billion dollars.
-And despite Rupert making the King, Queen and late Queen Elizabeth’s lives a misery and hacking the royals’ phones for years the Dirty Digger was given a plate of organic Norfolk chicken balloting wrapped in courgettes with a thyme and savoury infused jus to chow down on.
+Very surprisingly, Rupert Murdoch was invited along, despite Trump suing one of Rupe’s titles, The Wall Street Journal, Dr Evil-style, for 10 billion dollars.
+And despite Rupert making the King, Queen and late Queen Elizabeth’s lives a misery and hacking the royals’ phones for years, the Dirty Digger was given a plate of organic Norfolk chicken ballotine wrapped in courgettes with a thyme and savoury infused jus to chow down on.
 Wisely, the Australian media tycoon was sent downwind of the most important dignitaries.

 Careful and sensitive as they are, someone in the banquet planning team must have some sense of humour when constructing the seating plan.
-Whose idea was it, for example, to plonk Tiffany Trump, the president’s youngest daughter and a current “rich kid of Instagram”, next to Lord Owen, 87, who served as foreign Secretary almost half a century ago?
-Still chirpy and with vestiges of his former boyish good looks, the former David Owen can’t have known much about Tiffany’s 2011 musical single ‘Like a Bird’ featuring creative partner Sprite, and the rapper Logic.
+Whose idea was it, for example, to plonk Tiffany Trump, 31, the president’s youngest daughter and a current “rich kid of Instagram”, next to David Owen, 87, who served as foreign secretary almost half a century ago?
+Still chirpy and with vestiges of his former boyish good looks, Owen can’t have known much about Tiffany’s 2011 musical single “Like a Bird” featuring creative partner Sprite, and the rapper Logic.
 And, to be fair to her, Owen’s usual repertoire of anecdotes about the Shah of Iran, Robert Mugabe and David Steel might have produced some lacunae in their table talk.
 You never know, though, the noble lord and prominent social democrat might yet make it onto her social media feeds.
-In the slimmed down royal family of today, the 75-year-old Princess Royal also has to do her bit - horsey, game but a little brusque, and legendarily hard work for her conversational partners.
-As her late father once remarked of her, “if it doesn't fart or eat hay, she isn't interested.”
+In the slimmed-down royal family of today, the 75-year-old Princess Royal also has to do her bit – horsey, game but a little brusque, and legendarily hard work for her conversational partners.
+As her late father once remarked of her, “If it doesn’t fart or eat hay, she isn’t interested.”
 David Lammy and the American ambassador, Warren Stephens, had the job of keeping up their end of the small talk.

 His majesty, with a slight swing of the fist for emphasis, declared that “in renewing our bond tonight, we do so with unshakable trust in our friendship and in our shared commitment to independence and liberty”.
 Indeed so, but the meal could have done with a bit more spice and inclusivity.
 Had Ed Davey and Nigel Farage been there, they could have been left to settle their political differences mano a mano.
-If a compromised and supposedly anti-monarchy figure such as Murdoch was in attendance, why not Elon Musk and his friend Tommy Robinson, surely both prime targets to be seduced by the neutralising embrace of the Establishment, tamed by vintage port and a plate of Hampshire water cress pan a cottta for the greater good of humanity.
-Indeed how pleasing it would have been so have seen a mass reconciliation of the dissident elements of the MAGA movement and the House of Windsor in such historic surroundings.
+If a compromised and supposedly anti-monarchy figure such as Murdoch was in attendance, why not Elon Musk and his friend Tommy Robinson, surely both prime targets to be seduced by the neutralising embrace of “the establishment”, tamed by vintage port and a plate of Hampshire watercress panna cotta for the greater good of humanity.
+Indeed, how pleasing it would have been to have seen a mass reconciliation of the dissident elements of the Maga movement and the House of Windsor in such historic surroundings.
 Maybe another time.
 Maybe an even more historic third state visit by Donald Trump in a couple of years?
 The ultimate, indeed.

 Join our commenting forum